Tom-Hudson/test-nino/README.md

   </a>
 </p>

-The fastest random UK National Insurance number generator.
+The fastest NINO (UK National Insurance number) generator.
+Generates a random UK NI number in accordance with NIM39110 on Gov.uk.
+Also includes functions to normalise and validate a NINOs.

 - [Getting Started](#getting-started)
   * [Install](#install)